-It makes me think that the sirens are not the real danger here, they just represent the situation between life and death that Odysseus and his crew get themselves into by sailing so close to the dangerous rocky shore.
+They just represented the situation between life and death that Odysseus and his crew got themselves into by sailing so close to this dangerously rocky shore.

-Thus since the sirens do not seem to be the marine hazard themselves, like we saw with Charybdis and Scylla, we are back to the sirens’ job as soul birds.
+So, since the sirens do not seem to be marine hazard themselves, like Charybdis and Scylla, they cannot be real in that way.

 If the sirens were real, they might have died a long time ago

-If they were real, they might have run into trouble after Odysseus passed them though.
+If the sirens were real, they might have run into trouble after Odysseus passed them though.

-According to some post-Homeric authors, the sirens were fated to die if someone heard their voice and survived.
-Thus they were said to have jumped into the water and disappeared after the encounter with Odysseus.
+According to some post-Homeric authors, they were fated to die if someone heard their voice and survived.
+Thus, they were said to have jumped into the water and perished after the encounter with Odysseus.